czhang54/Optimization_Python/README.md

 Directories:

   + OptimPy: the package containing all the source files
-  + example: contains example programs that performs some demo simulations
+  + example: contains example programs that perform demo simulations

 Requirement: